 Airlocks may be used to control the entry of personnel to a secure area such as a cleanroom, where dust or small particles may be a problem.
 Similarly if a constant temperature must be maintained then an airlock can be invaluable in reducing temperature fluctuations when doors are opened.

-5) What are the alternative solutions to an airlock?
+4) Consider the alternative solutions to an airlock

 - Install the chiller/freezer door on the warm side of the room.
 This will ensure that the components of the door are closest temperature to the incoming air.